San7o/hive-operator/README.md

 about the internals of the operator.

-Please read the [DEVELOPMENT](./docs/DEVELOPMENT.md) document to build and get started with Hive's developement.
+Please read the [DEVELOPMENT](./docs/DEVELOPMENT.md) document to build and get started with Hive's development.

 The [status](./docs/status.org) contains information about the current status of development and future work.